zulip/zulip/templates/zerver/help/add-a-custom-linkification-filter.md

 * Automatically links to: `https://github.com/zulip/zulip/issues/2468`

 Linkifiers can be very useful, but also complicated to set up.
-If you have any trouble setting these up, please email support@zulipchat.com with a few examples of "Original text" and "Automatically links to" and we'll be happy to help you out.
+If you have any trouble setting these up, please [contact us](/help/contact-support) with a few examples of "Original text" and "Automatically links to" and we'll be happy to help you out.